Civil Rights Information

 When a program or entity receives federal funding, beneficiaries, like TennCare members, and participants, like providers, in that program have the right to receive services or participate in that program free from discrimination because of their race, color, national origin, disability, age, sex, conscience and religious freedom, or other statuses protected by federal and/or state law.

-- For a quick overview about providing equitable care and provider’s civil rights obligations watch this video at: https://youtu.be/PR21VXErPZY
+- For a quick overview about providing high quality health care to all patients and provider’s civil rights obligations watch this video

-- For more information about disability rights see: https://www.ada.gov/ and https://www.access-board.gov/healthcare.html
+- For more information about disability rights see: The Americans with Disabilities Act (ADA) and The Access Board

 One way you can improve your patients’ health is by connecting them with community resources (like food pantries and housing help).